 4 Types of KEB Gearing

-Helical-Worm and Helical-Bevel will provide right angle outputs.
-Helical-worm can be cost advantageous for larger reduction ratios.
-Helical-bevel has the advantage of better efficiency, which can possibly equate to a smaller motor.
+Helical-Worm gearmotors and Helical-Bevel gearmotors will provide right-angle outputs.
+The Helical-worm can be cost-advantageous for larger reduction ratios.
+Helical bevel has the advantage of better efficiency, which can equate to a smaller motor.

-There is also an option available to leave off the gearing if are just interested in selecting a servo or induction motor.
+There is an option in KEB-DRIVE to leave off the gearing.
+This is common when people are interested in selecting a servo or induction motor.

 3. Motor Selection (Size, voltage, frequency)

-Working to the right, I then select the size of the motor I want.
+Working to the right, select the size of the motor.
 Options for both Induction motors and AC Servo motors are listed.
 Here is a comparison of the advantages between servo and induction motors.

-There is a tab that allows you to select the stator winding information – specifically, the rated voltage and frequency.
-KEB has the ability to offer special windings outside of what is listed.
-Last year I worked on a 380V/60Hz installation in South Korea – who knew!
+A tab allows you to select the stator winding information – specifically, the rated voltage and frequency.
+KEB can offer special windings outside of what is listed.
+Last year, I worked on a 380V/60Hz installation in South Korea – who knew?!?

 Larger motors will provide more torque.
-As you increase the motor size, you’ll see the torque information is updated in torque/speed drop-down.
+As you increase the motor size, the torque information is updated in the torque/speed drop-down.

 4. Adjust the Torque/Speed selection

 Is it a speed reducer?
 Or a torque Increaser?
 It’s both – higher gear ratios will provide lower output speeds and higher torques.
-Use the drop down to see all the different possible configurations with the selected gearbox/motor combo.
+Use the drop-down to see all possible configurations with the selected gearbox/motor combo.

 There is a limit to the options that KEB-Drive will show.
 Only options with a service factor of 1.0 or greater are displayed.